lazlowa/pypz-python/_sources/guides/ht_create_pipeline.rst.txt

 .. image:: ../resources/images/ht_cp_execute_log_1.png

 Notice that we used the print method to show some information on stdout, however there is a :ref:`logging` system in *pypz*, which allows to send log messages.
-For this, we need to enhance our operators by logger plugins.
+For this, we need to enhance our operators by :class:`LoggerPlugins <pypz.core.specs.plugin.LoggerPlugin>`.
 As next, we will add the :class:`DefaultLoggerPlugin <pypz.plugins.loggers.default.DefaultLoggerPlugin>` to each operators and we will modify the code to use the new logger.
 The :class:`DefaultLoggerPlugin <pypz.plugins.loggers.default.DefaultLoggerPlugin>` sends the logs to stdout.